pemcg/manageiq-automation-howto-guide/chapter1/domains_and_namespaces.md

 ## Domains and Namespaces

 ### Domains
-A **domain** is a collection of **namespaces**, **classes**, **instances** and **methods**.
-The ManageIQ upstream project provides a single _ManageIQ_ domain for all supplied automation code, while Red Hat adds the supplemental _RedHat_ domain containing added-value code for the CloudForms product.
+A **Domain** is a collection of **Namespaces**, **Classes**, **Instances** and **Methods**.
+The ManageIQ upstream project provides a single _ManageIQ_ Domain for all supplied automation code, while Red Hat adds the supplemental _RedHat_ Domain containing added-value code for the CloudForms product.
 <br> <br>

 ![Screenshot](images/screenshot1.png)

 <br>
-Both the ManageIQ and RedHat domains are locked, indicating their read-only nature, however we are free to create our own domains for our custom automation code.
-Organising our own code into custom domains greatly simplifies the task of exporting and importing code (simplifying code portability and re-use), and leaves ManageIQ/Red Hat free to update the locked domains through minor releases without fear of overwriting our customisations.
+Both the ManageIQ and RedHat Domains are locked, indicating their read-only nature, however we are free to create our own Domains for our custom automation code.
+Organising our own code into custom Domains greatly simplifies the task of exporting and importing code (simplifying code portability and re-use), and leaves ManageIQ/Red Hat free to update the locked Domains through minor releases without fear of overwriting our customisations.

 #### Domain Priority
-User-added domains can be individually enabled or disabled, and all domains can be layered in a priority order such that if code exists in the same path in multiple domains (for example /Infrastructure/VM/Provisioning/StateMachines/Methods), the code in the highest priority enabled domain will be executed.
+User-added Domains can be individually enabled or disabled, and all Domains can be layered in a priority order such that if code exists in the same path in multiple Domains (for example /Infrastructure/VM/Provisioning/StateMachines/Methods), the code in the highest priority enabled Domain will be executed.
 <br> <br>

 ![Screenshot](images/screenshot9.png)